 You’ll learn rigorous and critical thinking skills that are highly valued in such fields as law, medicine, business, literature, history, and religion, to mention a few.

 Resources for Students

-See the mailing list and/or facebook group for the upcoming schedule
+See the mailing list for a full upcoming schedule

 Special Opportunities / Awards:

 - Phi Sigma Tau: McDaniel’s chapter of the national honor society for Philosophy, promotes further exchange of ideas and research.
 Students are eligible for active membership after completing three semesters of college, rank in the upper 30% of their class, and have completed at least four semester courses in philosophy, with an overall GPA above 3.2.

 - Departmental Honors: Requires overall GPA over 3.2, Philosophy GPA over 3.5 and 'A' or 'A-' on Sr. Thesis.

 - Holthaus Award: Given to the Philosophy student with promise for future work in Philosophy.
 Requires departmental honors and dedication to Philosophy, usually demonstrated by activity in the Philosophy club, membership in Phi Sigma Tau, etc. Previous winners include: Jennifer Timmons ('05), Rachel Decosse ('07), Andy Cohen ('08) Alex Lehmer ('09), Lin Sun Oo ('10).